dojoengine/book/src/toolchain/torii/graphql.md

 Graphql also supports subscription to a targeted entity or model, for this we have to pass its id as an argument

-In this example, our serve provides a `entityUpdated` subscription, which should notify clients whenever an entity with id `0x28cd7ee02d7f6ec9810e75b930e8e607793b302445abbdee0ac88143f18da20` is updated.
-On the same subscription we can get the model(components) values of entityUpdated.
+In this example, our server provides a `entityUpdated` subscription, which should notify clients whenever an entity with id `0x28cd7ee02d7f6ec9810e75b930e8e607793b302445abbdee0ac88143f18da20` is updated.
+On the same subscription we can get the model(components) values of the updated entity .
 A client can execute a subscription that looks like this:

 ```graphql
 subscription {